-Citrus fruits: Citrus fruits are considered as one of the best immunity booster food for kids.
+Citrus fruits: Citrus fruits are considered as one of the best foods for immunity boosting for kids.
 Vitamin C is a key ingredient in all the citrus fruits.
 Vitamin C helps build up your immune system by increasing the production of white blood cells, which fights infections.
 Fruits like orange, guava, grapefruit, lemon and kiwi are high in Vitamin C.(Best fruits for kids and teens?)

-Oranges: Oranges should be on top of the list of child immunity food as Oranges are loaded with vitamin C. Vitamin C keeps the immunity of the child high and safeguards from unwanted bugs and germs.
+Oranges: Oranges should be on top of the list of foods for immunity boosting as Oranges are loaded with vitamin C. Vitamin C keeps the immunity of the child high and safeguards from unwanted bugs and germs.
 Another reason why kids should consume sufficient amounts of vitamin C during growing years is to support development of bones and teeth.

 Mulethi: Mulethi is commonly known as licorise and works as one of the best naturally available immunity boosters.
 In addition it helps in strengthening the body and also works as a brain tonic and prevents early aging.

 Ashwagandha: According to Ayurveda, ashwagandha is considered a natural simulator and rejuvenator.
 It works as a powerful immunity booster and also restores energy levels.